How to edit your profile page

 - If you are unsure of what to do here, contact your local webmaster (Norwegian).

 - academic interests and areas of expertise

-- tuition with links to study programmes and courses
+- courses taught with links to study programmes and courses

 - academic background in the form of summaries of your qualifications and work experience which are relevant to your job at the UiO